SMUAbdullah/paper-MPL-short-reads/README.md

 ## MPL-R pipeline

 The MPL-R pipeline can be found in the directory `src`.
 Example data is present in the directory `data`.
 The pipeline can be run on the example data by running the file `src/MPL-R.sh`.
 Output files generated during each step of the pipeline are stored in the directory `output`.
 The selection coefficient estimates are stored in the directory `output/s_estimates`.
-Two files are generated for the selection coefficient estimates, `s_MPL_R_*.txt` and `s_MPL_iden_*.txt`. `s_MPL_R_*.txt` stores the selection coefficients estimated by considering genetic linkage, and `s_MPL_iden_*.txt` stores the selection coefficients estimated by ignoring genetic linkage.
+Two files, `s_MPL_R_*.txt` and `s_MPL_iden_*.txt`, are generated for the selection coefficient estimates for each patient. `s_MPL_R_*.txt` stores the selection coefficients estimated by considering genetic linkage, and `s_MPL_iden_*.txt` stores the selection coefficients estimated by ignoring genetic linkage.

 ### Required software